Daniel Márquez

-Daniel Omar Márquez Palacios (born January 18, 1987, in Manzanillo, Colima, Mexico) is a Mexican former professional footballer.
+Daniel Omar Márquez Palacios (born January 18, 1987) is a Mexican former professional footballer.

 Club career

 Daniel also played for Reboceros de La Piedad, Morelia Manzanillo.
 All of these teams are in Primera División A. He played with Fernando Luviano "Cabinnho", one of his best friends.

 He made his debut against Club Necaxa.
 Later, he only played 2 games for the rest of Apertura 2007.
 He began to play in Clausura in 2008.
 He scored his first goal in the Copa Libertadores against U. San Martín.

 On December 29, 2010, Daniel Marquez scored his first goal in an International team Guatemala with Club América.
 Later that night, they won the game 4-1 and received the Copa Insurgentes.